Beware the Hobosexual: Reasons Women Get Caught in the Trap and Ways to Break Free

 If he doesn’t even attempt to pay anymore, he might be taking advantage of you.

-Clearly, this doesn’t apply if you are in a long-term relationship and have had discussions about who pays for what.
+This doesn’t apply if you are in a long-term relationship and have discussed who pays for what.
 But if you just started dating someone who expects you to pay all the time, you may want to re-evaluate.

 Emotional Abuse

-Instead, we’re taught that we have to take care of everyone, be nice, do everything around the house, and be thankful that we even caught a man, regardless of how he treats us.
+Instead, we’re taught to care for everyone, be nice, do everything around the house, and be thankful that we even caught a man, regardless of how he treats us.

 The idea that being in a relationship is the pinnacle achievement for women leads to a rampant amount of emotional abuse, and the worst thing is that most women don’t even recognize the behavior as abusive.